liu-xue-fei26/liu-xue-fei26/README.md

 ### Hi!
 My name is Sophia and I'm currently working on an astronomy project.
+I like baking, reading, writing, dancing, and playing the violin.
+Lots of love ❤️

+Fun fact: if your immune system knew you had eyes, it would attack your eyeballs and you would go blind :)

 <!--
 **liu-xue-fei26/liu-xue-fei26** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.